-The most critical factors in the Authority's financial position are its revenues derived from the City's sales tax revenue (since July 1, 2003), the School District's share of Erie County sales tax revenues (beginning July 1, 2004), and the City's State aid, which together provided 98% to 99% of the Authority's revenue from 2011 to 2013.
+The most critical factors in the Authority's financial position are its revenues derived from the City's sales tax revenue (since July 1, 2003), the School District's share of Erie County sales tax revenues (beginning July 1, 2004), and the City's State aid, which together provided 99% of the Authority's revenue from 2012 to 2014.
 The Act granted the Authority a first lien and perfected security interest in net collections from sales and use taxes authorized by the State and imposed by Erie County (the County).
 Sales taxes are imposed by the County, collected by the State and remitted to the Authority, usually several times each month.
 After provision for the Authority's debt service deposits and operating expenses, the remaining funds are remitted immediately to the City or the School District.
-The State legislation also provided that all State aid appropriated as local government assistance for the benefit of the City is payable to the Authority to use for debt service requirements and operating expenses, with the remaining funds remitted to the City.
+The State legislation also provided that all State aid appropriated as local government assistance for the benefit of the City is payable to the Authority to use for debt service requirements and operating expenses, with the remaining funds to be remitted to the City.

-The amount of BFSA sales tax revenues collected depends upon various factors, including the economic conditions within the County, which has experienced numerous cycles of growth and recession.
+The amount of BFSA sales tax revenues to be collected depends upon various factors, including the economic conditions within the County, which has experienced numerous cycles of growth and recession.
 In addition, in the past the State has enacted amendments to the Tax Law to exempt specific goods and services from the imposition of sales tax.
 The Act requires the County to impose the local sales tax at a rate of no less than 3.0% for the period ending June 30, 2037.
 Pursuant to State statutory authority, Erie County currently imposes sales tax at the rate of 4.75%.
 New York State has reauthorized the additional 1.0% sales tax rate, above the general State authorization, in Erie County every year since January 1978, but is under no obligation to continue to do so.
 The additional 1.0% sales tax currently expires on November 30, 2015, absent future reauthorization.
 The County is required to allocate to the cities and towns within the County the first \$12.5 million of any net collections from the additional 1.0% of sales and compensating use taxes authorized by Section 1210(i)(4) of the State Tax Law as long as the County maintains the 1.0% sales tax.
-This allocation resulted in additional City tax revenues delivered to BFSA of approximately \$5.7 million in 2013, 2012 and 2011; the School District does not share in this additional sales tax revenue.
-Effective July 1, 2005, the County was authorized by the State to increase the local sales tax rate by an additional .25%, to 4.25%, and effective January 10, 2006, the County was authorized by the State to increase the local sales tax by another .50%, to 4.75%.
-None of these additional sales tax revenues are accrued to the City or BFSA.
+This allocation resulted in additional City tax revenues delivered to BFSA of approximately \$5.7 million annually in 2014, 2013 and 2012; the School District does not share in this additional sales tax revenue.